ChronoSheets/ChronoSheets-CSharp-Client/docs/FleetApi.md

 <a name="fleetcreatevehicle"></a>
 # **FleetCreateVehicle**
-> CsApiApiResponseInt32 FleetCreateVehicle (CsApiInsertVehicleRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 FleetCreateVehicle (CSInsertVehicleRequest request, string xChronosheetsAuth)

 Create a vehicle